 Please complete the following health questionnaire before you arrive for your appointment and bring this booklet with you.
 We will need it for the admission process.
-Do you have any of the following problems; if so please give details?
+If you have any health issues, please give details below:

-Heart problems
+Heart problems or cardiac devices e.g. pacemaker or automated defibrillator

-Breathing problems
+Lung problems

 Diabetes

 Liver problems

-High Blood pressure
+High blood pressure

 Seizures

 Stroke

 Arthritis

 Other

 Do you have any allergies?

 Have you ever been told that you are at risk of CJD or vCJD for public health purposes?
-If yes, please call to speak to the nursing staff on 01225 821425 or 01225 821788 .
+If yes, please call to speak to the nursing staff on 01225 821425 or 01225 821788.

 Please list all medications you are currently taking and the doses:

 Who is collecting you after your procedure?

 Who is at home with you for 24 hours after the test?

 Please give a contact telephone number: